SESAME-Synchrotron/CCD/docs/source/Control.rst

           field(ONAM, "ON")
       }

-In the above configuration, we define several EPICS records for different data types (analog input, analog output, binary input, and binary output) that communicate with the Siemens PLC using the S7nodave driver.
+In the above configuration, we define several EPICS records for different data types that communicate with the Siemens PLC using the S7nodave driver.

 - ``DTYP``: Specifies the record's device type, which is set to "s7nodave" to use the S7nodave driver.
 - ``INP``: Specifies the PLC memory address from which the record reads data.